-The configuration file seen in figure 3.1 (a) is a text file consisting of all of the variable parameters of a test, for example upper and lower voltage limits, lengths of tasks, current demands etc. During start up the values are taken from this file and stored in the shifter subVI seen in figure 3.1 (b).
-This allows the master to access the data needed to be sent to the slave VIs as well as store data retrieved from the slaves, often setting them as new parameters for future tasks.
-This means that the test parameters can be changed, by changing values in the config file without having to change any of the program’s code.
+The configuration file shown in figure 3.1 (a) is a text file consisting of all of the variable parameters of a test, for example upper and lower voltage limits, lengths of tasks, current demands etc. During start up the values are taken from this file and stored in the shifter subVI seen in figure 3.1 (b).